Candidate48/junit4Wiki/Getting-started.md

   }
 }
 ```
-Compile the test:
+Compile the test.
+On Linux or MacOS

     javac -cp .:junit-4.XX.jar CalculatorTest.java

+and on Windows

+    javac -cp .;junit-4.XX.jar CalculatorTest.java

 The Java compiler creates a file `CalculatorTest.class`.

 ## Run the test

-Run the test from the command line:
+Run the test from the command line.
+On Linux or MacOS

     java -cp .:junit-4.XX.jar:hamcrest-core-1.3.jar org.junit.runner.JUnitCore CalculatorTest

+and on Windows

+    java -cp .;junit-4.XX.jar;hamcrest-core-1.3.jar org.junit.runner.JUnitCore CalculatorTest

 The output is